flowdock/api-docs/docs/Organizations.md

 # Organizations

-An organization in Flowdock can have multiple flows.
+An organization in Flowdock represents the organization/company account.
+Users can belong to several organizations.

 ## List organizations